310mc/https-310mc.github.io-tl/source/_posts/motor_show/epilogue.md

 {% endbubble %}

 {% bubble Kanata %}
-heheh, it’s because you’re always late to the rescue, chiaki. me and midori start getting irritated the more we wait for you.
+fufu, it is because you are always late to the rescue, chiaki. me and midori start getting irritated the more we wait for you.

-after all, we knew for a fact that you’d come over one way or another…
+after all, we knew for a fact that you would come over one way or another…

-and this performance requires all five of us for it to glow best, so you won’t be helping anyone by stepping back.
+and this performance requires all five of us for it to glow best, so you will not be helping anyone by stepping back.
 {% endbubble %}

 {% bubble Midori smile %}